Ngarino Ellis

 Ngarino Ellis is a New Zealand academic and author.
 She is one of only a few in her field of Māori art history and an educator.
 She is a professor at the University of Auckland.
-Her first book published in 2016 is titled A Whakapapa of Tradition: One Hundred Years of Ngāti Porou Carving 1830-1930 with photography by Natalie Robertson.
+Her first book published in 2016 is titled A Whakapapa of Tradition: One Hundred Years of Ngāti Porou Carving 1830–1930 with photography by Natalie Robertson.
 It won the Judith Binney Best First Book at the Ockham Book Awards in 2016.
 Her latest book, Toi Te Mana.
 An Indigenous History of Maori Art, written with Deidre Brown and Jonathan Mane-Wheoki, won the Illustrated Non-Fiction Award for the Ockhams, New Zealand's national book awards in 2025.

 Background and academic career

 Ellis is Māori and affiliates with the iwi Ngapuhi from the Bay of Islands, Northland and Ngāti Porou from the East Cape.
 She is the daughter of artists Robert Ellis and Elizabeth Ellis, and twin sister of district court judge Hana Ellis.

 Ellis has two undergraduate degrees from the University of Auckland, Law and Art History starting in 1988 and graduating in 1993 and being admitted to the Bar later that year.
 She practiced law in central Auckland for a short time, and began a masters, completing a Master of Arts in Art History, from the University of Auckland in 1996.
-Her thesis entitled Hoe Whakairo, 1769-1850 focused on Māori carved and painted paddles.
-She wrote her PhD in Art History from 1997 - 2012, with the thesis A Whakapapa of Tradition: Iwirakau Carving 1830 to 1930 which was published as a book in 2016.
+Her thesis entitled Hoe Whakairo, 1769–1850 focused on Māori carved and painted paddles.
+She wrote her PhD in Art History from 1997 to 2012, with the thesis A Whakapapa of Tradition: Iwirakau Carving 1830 to 1930, which was published as a book in 2016.
+The book was selected in Books of Mana as one of the 180 most significant works of Māori-authored non-fiction.

 Ellis started teaching a new postgraduate Museums and Cultural Heritage course at the University of Auckland in 2013.

 She has won several awards for teaching including an award at the 2019 New Zealand’s Tertiary Teaching Excellence Awards where Ako Aotearoa recognised her as a role model in her teaching for her Kaupapa Māori (Māori cultural) approaches and influencing both staff and students alike.
 Ellis is a trail blazer as in 2019 she was the only Māori art historian teaching in a New Zealand university.

 Her book with Deidre Brown and Jonathan Mane-Wheoki,Toi te Mana: An Indigenous History of Maori Art, (2024) creates a framework that draws upon the journey of Māori god Tāne to gain 'the three baskets of knowledge.'

 She has received three Marsden Grants from the Royal Society Te Apārangi.

 In teaching students about Māori art [Ellis] empowers them with an understanding of the Māori world, so that students leave her classes feeling braver, more confident and more passionate about learning.